 Research in the Brain Function Laboratory has made fundamental contributions to understanding the neural processes for cognitive control that enable flexible goal directed behaviors including the resolution of conflict.
 Examples of applications include the development of brain mapping procedures for neurosurgical planning that localize regions that are specialized for important functions such as language, movement, vision, and hearing in order for surgeons to protect those functions during surgical procedures such as tumor resections.
 With her students and colleagues, Dr. Hirsch has developed an imaging diagnostic for autism, and discovered neural mechanisms associated with over-eating behaviors, anxiety disorders, and addictions.
 Visit out lab website at Yale School of Medicine here.

-March 5, 2015 – Dr. Hirsch was interviewed by Andrew Zimmer of the New York Times for a piece on Genius at Big Think.
+March 5, 2015 – Dr. Hirsch was interviewed by Carl Zimmer of the New York Times for a piece on Genius at Big Think.
 The video and more information is listed in our “In the Media” page.
 Click here for the direct link.

 November 15-19, 2014 – The members of the Brain Function Lab attended the annual Society for Neuroscience conference in Washington, D.C.
 Dr. Hirsch chaired a nanosymposium on Language: Spoken and Written.
 Four abstracts were submitted and presented at poster sessions.
 The posters were presented in the Language and Brain Dynamics, Executive Function I (a,b) and Multisensory: Cross Modal Processing in Humans sections.
 Links to the pdf files of the posters are given here and in the Abstracts section of the Publications section of this website.